Towel

 A towel is a piece of absorbent cloth or paper used for drying or wiping a surface.
 Towels draw moisture through direct contact.

+Bathing towels and hand towels are usually made of cotton, linen, bamboo and synthetic microfibers.

 In households, several types of towels are used, such as hand towels, bath towels, and kitchen towels.

-Paper towels are provided in commercial or office bathrooms via a dispenser for users to dry their hands.
+Paper towels are provided in commercial or office bathrooms, via a dispenser, for users to dry their hands.
 They are also used for such duties such as wiping, cleaning, and drying.